avin/fake-api-middleware/README.md

 };
 ```

-Setup middleware for HTTP server with the path to the stub file (this example uses Connect server, check more setup examples below)
+Setup middleware for HTTP server with the path to the dummies file (this example uses Connect server, check more setup examples below)

 `./server.js`:
 ```js